In this first post of the series, we will cover the necessary preparations before you switch to eating meat only.

 If this is the case, you’ll have to pack your own food and avoid eating out or eating at those social events.

-I’m not a fan of supplements.
-I didn’t use any supplements when I started and don’t take any at the moment.
+We’re not fans of supplements.
+We didn’t use any supplements when we started and none of us take any at the moment.

 For your information, the IMNCI centre which has been using a high-fat animal-based diet to treat many chronic conditions including diabetes, brain cancer, rectal cancer, lung cancer, epilepsy, and Crohn’s disease, recommend taking no supplements.
 Only in rare cases, a one-off vitamin D supplement may be given.